Water Flows to the Boundless Sea

 180 × 40.5 cm (overall); 135 × 29.5 cm (image)

-Shin’etsu—born Jiang Xingchou near Hangzhou—was formed within a literati and monastic culture in which calligraphy, music, and Chan practice were inseparable disciplines.
-Trained in qin (zither) culture as well as Buddhist study, he arrived in Japan in the late 1670s, part of a broader movement of Chinese monks who brought with them not only religious teachings but a refined, textually grounded culture of writing and sound.
-In Japan, he became associated with the intellectual and artistic life of the early Edo period, eventually settling in Mito under the patronage of Tokugawa Mitsukuni, where he founded Gion-ji and taught both Zen and the aesthetics of Chinese literati practice.
+Tōgō Shin’etsu, born Jiang Xingchou near Hangzhou, emerged from a literati and monastic environment in which calligraphy, music, poetry, and Chan practice were inseparable disciplines.
+Trained in qin culture alongside Buddhist study, he travelled to Japan during the late seventeenth century as part of the broader movement of Chinese Ōbaku monks whose influence reshaped aspects of early Edo intellectual and religious life.
+Settling eventually in Mito under the patronage of Tokugawa Mitsukuni, he became associated not only with Zen teaching but with the transmission of a highly cultivated Chinese literati sensibility grounded in textual culture and disciplined artistic practice.